Skip to main content

 Enabling I2C

-Note!
 With the introduction of the Raspberry Pi OS Bookworm version, this procedure is no longer valid.
 In order to enable the I2C protocol, you need to execute the following command after the first Raspberry Pi's boot:

 sudo raspi-config nonint do_i2c 0